 In addition, there are many other penalty situations as follows:

-- If a business fails to facilitate the work of a tax auditor from FTA, the penalty amount is AED20,000.0
+- If a business fails to facilitate the work of a tax auditor from FTA, the penalty amount is AED20,000.0.

 Our VAT consulting services

 NR Doshi & Partners, a leading VAT consultancy services provider, can help you with any of the VAT-related requirements.
-Be it calculation of VAT liability, filing returns, registration, deregistration, compliance with the submissions, and any advisory services.
+We do it all, be it VAT liability calculations, filing returns, registration, deregistration, compliance with the submissions, along with any advisory services.